 Once you have chosen a certification body, you need to sign a contract with them for the assessment.
-The content of the contract is not specified by the MSC (other than what is presented in the General Certification Requirements), and is confidential between you and your certification body.
+The content of the contract is not specified by the MSC and is confidential between you and your certification body.

 Costs and sources of funding